Ada Nicodemou Shows Off Fuller Bust Igniting Rumors On Getting A Boob Job

 Before and After

-Ada Nicodemou, who is famous for her role as Leah Patterson-Baker, in the soap opera Home and Away, is now under speculation that she might be getting breast augmentation.
+Ada Nicodemou, who is famous for her role as Leah Patterson-Baker in the soap opera Home and Away, is now under speculation that she might be getting breast augmentation.
 A close friend of Ada told Women’s Day that the actress has always wanted to have bigger boobs.
 And so, it is no surprise that the said boob job happened over the Christmas and New Year’s break.
 Ada promises a better bikini body this coming summer.

 Luckily, the breast augmentation surgery seemed natural as it wasn’t out of proportion compared to her body size.
 However, it still sparked some rumors, considering she wasn’t as gifted before.
 Ada has always been on the flat side, most likely in the A cup department before getting a boob job.

-Aside from getting a getting bigger bust, Ada Nicodemou had another round of Skin needling treatment, a minimally-invasive non-surgical procedure for facial rejuvenation which reduces fine lines and wrinkles.
+Aside from getting a getting bigger bust, Ada Nicodemou had another round of skin needling treatment, a minimally-invasive non-surgical procedure for facial rejuvenation which reduces fine lines and wrinkles.

 Happy and in love again

-The Greek-Cypriot born babe is “finally enjoying life again” with Adam Rigby following her split from ex-husband/restaurateur, Chrys Xipolitas in February 2016.
+The Greek-Cypriot born babe is “finally enjoying life again” with Adam Rigby, following her split from ex-husband/restaurateur Chrys Xipolitas in February 2016.
 The new couple is very much in love as they were spotted kissing and holding hands during a sweet date in Sydney.

 “Ada is in such a good place, you can see it written all over face.
 It’s still early days but you can tell Adam is making her happy.
 And it’s had a domino effect on her life because she hasn’t been this chirpy on set in years,” an alleged source told Woman’s Day.

-In December 2016, Ada and her lover, Adam were spotted in a private intimate boat ride in Sydney’s Palm Beach.
+In December 2016, Ada and her lover, Adam, were spotted in a private intimate boat ride in Sydney’s Palm Beach.
 Clad in a bikini, Ada was all smiles as she flaunted her toned body.
-Adam Rigby, a fitness buff, was also seen wearing in his blue boardshorts and sunglasses.
+Adam Rigby, a fitness buff, was also seen wearing blue boardshorts and sunglasses.
 Albeit soaking in the sun, these two couldn’t help getting intimate and touchy with each other.

-The couple started dating in May 2016 and ever since then, a few public appearances of them dating were captured.
+The couple started dating in May 2016 and ever since then a few public appearances of them dating have been captured.
 This is a rare sight since Ada Nicodemou is known to live a private life.
 Nevertheless, it’s a good sign to see these two in a blossoming relationship.

-Chef Chrys and Ada shared a four-year-old son, Johnas, and although separated, they were very much in an agreement to always be there for their son.
+Chef Chrys and Ada share a 4-year-old son, Johnas, and although separated, they were very much in an agreement to always be there for their son.
 Chrys also took to his Facebook account to send his well-wishes for his estranged wife on her new relationship.
-They had been married for nine years prior from the split.
+They had been married for nine years prior to the split.

 A photo posted by Ada Nicodemou (@adanicodemou) on